 Relationships are how we engage in and make sense of the world (and ourselves).
 Relationships are also one of my specialties.
-If you are experiencing relationship discord or difficulties, I would like to meet you where you are, and help you toward a path of connection, harmony, and acceptance.
+If you are experiencing relationship discord or difficulties, I can help you toward a path of connection, harmony, and fulfillment.

 Whether you’ve been married for decades, or are just getting started, there can be struggles and conflict that make you question your relationship.
 Feeling disconnected, frustrated, resentful, and lonely can start to take a toll on our interactions and functioning.
 Those things are often tied into sexual discrepancy and issues with intimacy as well.
 If you’re looking to reconnect, or strengthen your connection with your partner, reach out to schedule today.
 I can also help if you have decided that it is time to end your relationship, and would like some dedicated support and structure around that process.

 If you are engaged, and looking to complete the pre-marriage counseling process (and save money on your marriage license!), I am a certified PREPARE/ENRICH facilitator.
 The PREPARE/ENRICH process includes each partner completing a computer-based assessment, and meeting a minimum of six times to review issues, build skills, and increase preparation, awareness, and connection for your journey into marriage.

 PREPARE/ENRICH can also be a helpful tool for couples who are looking to increase relationship satisfaction, restore their relationship after a period of disconnection or distress, or are moving into a period of life transition (parenthood, adoption, retirement, etc.).
 If you are interested in using the PREPARE/ENRICH tool as part of your couple’s therapy process, reach out today.

 Note: There is an additional fee of $35.00 to utilize the PREPARE/ENRICH assessment.

 Poly & Kink